shiffin-n/audio-modulator/README.md

 		This application allows you to modulate the audio into chipmunk or robotic voices.

 How to use:
+		-Start the server using the command 'python -m SimpleHTTPServer'.

 		-If you want chipmunk's voice click on the chipmunk's image -If you want the robotic voice click on the robot's image -Add the song name(which are already there in the server) in the input form and click 'submit'.